ZeroGwafa/ArchMatCounter/README.md

     2. Ensure that the chat filter is off.
 This ensures that all material messages are visible.

     3. Gather materials.
-This will catch all material messages (I do not have the level to test for the autosifter).
+This will catch all material messages.

 The app will automatically start tracking as soon as it is opened.